-Dr Camille Baker lectures on our BA (Hons) Digital Communication Design courses at UCA Epsom and is an artist-performer, researcher and curator within various art forms.
+Dr Camille Baker lectures on our BA (Hons) Graphic Design course.
+She teaches the Interface and Interaction platform at Year 2 and 3 at UCA Epsom.
+She is an artist-performer, researcher and curator within various art forms.
 These include participatory performance and interactive art, mobile media art, tech fashion/soft circuits and DIY electronics.

-Camille is an interdisciplinary artist, curator and researcher with a background in digital and electronic art and design, working across creative disciplines of: video art, performance, web design, music, animation, online communities, wearable technology and the body, interactive installation and responsive environments, telematics and networked performance, digital art curating, and emerging technologies research and education.
+Dr Camille Baker is an interdisciplinary artist, curator and researcher with a background in digital and electronic art and design, working across creative disciplines of: wearable technology and the body, mobile media and performance, telematics and networked performance, interactive installation and responsive environments, digital art curating, web design, music, animation, video art, online communities, and emerging technologies research and education.

 Her early career had her working in social services by day and video and music by night.
 In the 1990s, Dr Baker was a freelance graphic designer, video producer and then self-taught web designer.